 Depression Counselling can help you address your depression and reverse the effects it is having on your life.
 It does so by giving you tools and strategies you can implement in daily life.
 Using these tools can help you see, and then reach, the light at the end of the tunnel.

 Sometimes, symptoms of depression can make you feel helpless and alone.
+You may feel it hopeless to get help for your depression.
 In these moments it’s important to remember that lots of people have been through similar experiences to you.
 And many who have recovered have used Depression Counselling to help them return to living normal, fulfilling lives.

 When Depression Counselling can help